Parents; Grandma Raheemah; University of Iowa; Harvard University; University of California, Riverside

-EDUCATE – INSPIRE – EMPOWER
+EDUCATE • INSPIRE • EMPOWER

 THERE IS SOMETHING ABOUT PRECIOUS

 The preeminent Publishers Weekly, “widely recognized as the [publishing] industry’s publication of record,” describes Precious Rasheeda Muhammad’s chapter, “To Be Young, Gifted, Black, American, Muslim, And Woman,” in the book Living Islam Out Loud: American Muslim Women Speak, as one of the “best” and “most absorbing essays” … in an anthology that “opens the door for other writers to explore the important and understudied topic of Muslim American women.”
-Precious’s research, articles, essays, and spoken word have appeared in the award-winning book Taking Back Islam: American Muslims Reclaim Their Faith (Rodale Press), the African American National Biography (Oxford University Press), Living Islam Out Loud: American Muslim Women Speak (Beacon Press), the Encyclopedia of Islam in the United States (Greenwood Press), Azizah magazine, Upscale magazine, the Muslim Journal, on Beliefnet.Com, LitHub.Com, TheRumpus.Net, Patheos.Com (which hosted her now-retired blog: Muslim History Detective), Minnesota Public Radio, National Public Radio, CNN.Com (See slide four), The Virginian Pilot, and the channel formerly know as the WB, to name just a few.
-Additionally, some of her writings have been used in courses at diverse universities such as Harvard, Emory, the University of Southern California, the University of Michigan, and Spelman.
+Precious’s research, articles, essays, and spoken word have appeared in the award-winning book Taking Back Islam: American Muslims Reclaim Their Faith (Rodale Press), the African American National Biography (Oxford University Press), Living Islam Out Loud: American Muslim Women Speak (Beacon Press), the Encyclopedia of Islam in the United States (Greenwood Press), Journal of Africana Religions, Azizah magazine, Upscale magazine, the Muslim Journal, on Beliefnet.Com, LitHub.Com, TheRumpus.Net, Patheos.Com (which hosted her now-retired blog: Muslim History Detective), Minnesota Public Radio, National Public Radio, CNN.Com, The Virginian Pilot, and the channel formerly know as the WB, to name just a few.
+Additionally, some of her writings have been used in courses at diverse universities such as Harvard, Emory, the University of Michigan, and Spelman.
 Exhibits Precious curated and/or advised on have been covered in publications such as the New York Times and debuted at the U.S. Department of State.

 BUILDING COMMUNITY THROUGH HISTORY

-From July to October 2005, the Smithsonian in Washington, DC featured her work on the learned African and distinguished Civil War veteran Nicholas Said as a part of an exhibit titled “Forgotten Roots: African American Muslims in Early America” that launched the “first phase” of a “multi-year initiative to document family and community life among African American Muslims.”
+From July to October 2005, the Smithsonian in Washington, D.C., featured her work on the learned African and distinguished Civil War veteran Nicholas Said, as a part of an exhibit titled “Forgotten Roots: African American Muslims in Early America” that launched the “first phase” of a “multi-year initiative to document family and community life among African American Muslims.”

 Precious is currently working on a number of community-building history projects, as well as two books: a novel and a work of nonfiction, both with subjects related to the rich history of Islam in America.
-She lives with her husband and two daughters in Hampton Roads and is taking the time to live in and engage the “real” world before pursuing a doctorate, which she finds herself now itching to go back to school and achieve.
+She lives with her husband, two daughters, and niece in Hampton Roads and has been taking the time to live in and engage the “real” world before pursuing a doctorate, which she finds herself now itching to go back to school and achieve.
 For now, she will continue to tell people that invite her to speak to stop calling her “Dr. Muhammad,” which can be quite embarrassing at times, especially when it is announced as such right before she reaches the podium.